JarnoBrocker/M-M_sorting_system/README.md

 A doxigen html page is created of the main code (NOT of the test code).

 ## Why this project
 I needed a fun project to finish my propedeuse year on the Hogeschool Utrecht.
-After some thinking, I thought of this project.
-After some more thinking and some sketching, I finaly choose this project.
+After some thinking, I came up with this project.
+After some more thinking and some sketching, I finally choose this project.

 ## Used hardware
 - Arduino DUE (to control everything)